challe535/EDAN70-Magpie/README.md

 ## Building for VS Code

-<span style="color:red">*Make sure you save any work currently open in VS Code before continuing, as the following steps will force a restart of VS Code*</span>
+**Make sure you save any work currently open in VS Code before continuing, as the following steps will force a restart of VS Code**

 You need to have Node.js and be able to execute `npm` commands in the console.

 Execute the `vsce` task with gradlew by